 Complaints about property believed to be insanitary, dangerous or earthquake-prone and are generally followed-up by staff from the Environmental Health or Building departments.

-Unfortunately, unless the dwelling is dangerous or insanitary there is little that the Council can do to assist you.
 We suggest wherever possible that you discuss the problem with your neighbour and/or the property owner.

 - Policy on Earthquake Prone Buildings

 - Policy on Dangerous Buildings

 (Is likely to cause injury or death – by collapse or otherwise – ) to any persons in it or to persons on other property or damage to any other property.)

 (Is so situated or of such construction or in such a state of disrepair as to be offensive or likely to be injurious to health; or its provisions against moisture penetration are so insufficient or in such a defective condition as to cause dampness in the building or in any adjoining building; or it is without a supply of potable water adequate for its intended use; or it has inadequate sanitary facilities for its intended use).

 While the Council might assist with complaints about dangerous or insanitary dwellings it does not assist in disputes over minor damage including broken windows or locks, rotten carpet, old appliances, lease agreements or rental prices etc. Should you have any such concerns or complaints you should contact your landlord and/or the Tenancy Services in the first instance.